 The teachers at Croydon Yoga Studio are trained and qualified to teach in the BKS Iyengar Method.
 They are certified and are committed to practice and teaching.

-Darrin has been a teacher and director of the Kensington School of Yoga for 20 years.
+Darrin has been a teacher and director of the Kensington School of Yoga for over 20 years.
 He lives in West Croydon and felt this would be a good area to begin a simple studio offering Iyengar classes in this diverse community.

 Leonie Wierenga has been practicing Iyengar yoga since 2001 and has been teaching since 2017.
 She completed her Iyengar certification under the guidance of Darrin McNally and continues to study with him.
 “The study of Iyengar yoga continues to inspire me every day and it has given me a practise that I have been able to sustain through different stages and events in my life."